wikimedia/wikimediafoundation-org/plugins/vegalite-wordpress-plugin/README.md

 Any code merged into the `develop` branch will be build and committed to the `release-develop` branch.
 This branch can be used in non-production applications to validate and test proposed changes.

 ### Changelog

+**0.2.1**

+- Fix issue where blocks did not render on frontend due to block.json being deleted on build.
+- Fix issue where CSV meta was not registered as an array.
+- Fix issue where block scripts loaded on all pages, not only when a block is present.

 **0.2.0**